By Roy Stevenson

 Many writers groups are aimed at novelists.
 Although you might learn something about the craft of writing, this kind of group won’t help you much if your focus is travel.

 This may be difficult to discover without talking with people who have joined the association.
 (Because of this I have listed my recommended organizations in the next section.)
+Word of mouth referrals are often the best way to learn more about an

 Read their website copy very carefully before joining.
 Contact customer service if you have questions.